logzio/documentation/docs/user-guide/data-hub/drop-filters/drop-fiters-logs.md

 When you set a threshold, a `LogSize` field is automatically added to your logs.

 :::tip note
-The threshold task runs every 15 minutes and will not catch short spikes in log ingestion.
+Threshold rules run every 15 minutes.
+Short interval spikes may not be caught and logs won’t be dropped during these short intervals.
 :::

 Confirm the settings by checking the acknowledgment box and clicking **Apply filter** to activate.